- This guidance is for England, Scotland and Wales

 IP consists of four key elements: trade marks, copyright, designs and patents.
-The different forms of IP exist for different lengths of time.
+The different forms of IP exist for different lengths of time, or 'term'.

 A rights owner or business can grant licences to third parties, which allow those third parties to use the business's protected IP in exchange for a fee.
 Licensing is a controlled and effective way for rights owners and businesses to generate wealth from their IP.

 If a business uses another's IP without permission it is an infringement of those rights, which could result in the business being taken to court.
 In addition, copyright, registered designs and registered trade marks are also protected by the criminal law and infringement may constitute a criminal offence.

 Intellectual property framework

 Intellectual property rights (IPRs) are territorial in nature, and UK rights have effect in the UK; however, these territorial rights sit within the wider European Union (EU) and international IP frameworks.
 For businesses trading in Europe or globally, it is important to be aware of the international framework in order to maximise IP rights protection and for the ability to prosper in the global marketplace.